openshift/managed-cluster-config/README.md

 This repo contains static configuration specific to a "managed" OpenShift Dedicated (OSD) cluster.

+## How to use this repo

+To add a new SelectorSyncSet, add your yaml manifest to the `deploy` dir, then run the `make` command.

+# Selector Sync Sets included in this repo

 ## Prometheus

 A set of rules and alerts that SRE requires to ensure a cluster is functioning.
 There are two categories of rules and alerts found here: